 - The Challenges of Repeatable and Idempotent Schema Management: Conclusions

-This next series of blog posts discuss different approaches to the Management of Database Schemas and the wider topic of Database Object Lifecycle Management, which covers not just data carrying elements, but all Objects and Relationships in a Database including tables, view, users, roles, functions etc. These are handled in Databases as Data Definition Language (DDL) statements (as opposed to Data Manipulation Language (DML) which are the statements for actually adding/removing/updating the data within the Database).
+This next series of blog posts discuss different approaches to the Management of Database Schemas and the wider topic of Database Object Lifecycle Management, which covers not just data-carrying elements, but all Objects and Relationships in a Database, including tables, views, users, roles, functions, etc. These are handled in Databases as Data Definition Language (DDL) statements (as opposed to Data Manipulation Language (DML), which are the statements for actually adding/removing/updating the data within the Database).

 Imperative vs Declarative

-In all domains of technology (not just data), there are 2 fundamental concepts about how you define the change in state of a system, declarative vs imperative.
+In all domains of technology (not just data), there are two fundamental concepts about how you define the change in the state of a system, declarative vs. imperative.

 Declarative example: 221b Baker Street, Marylebone, London

 There are numerous other sources to read about this at different levels of detail.
-However, one factor that most of these miss that the imperative and declarative are not two binary options; it is a spectrum.
+However, one factor that most of these misses is that the imperative and declarative are not two binary options; they are a spectrum.
 Consider this approach:

-Example: Head to London, when you get there, head to Marylebone station.
+Example: Head to London, and when you get there, head to Marylebone station.
 Head west until you get to Baker Street.
-Turn right and head north approx. 0.4 miles until you see the London Beetles Store and 221b Baker street is the next building.
+Turn right and head north approx. 0.4 miles until you see the London Beetles Store, and 221b Baker street is the next building.

-This is a hybrid approach – it’s clearly not a fully declarative approach – there are some explicit steps, but nothing like as prescriptive as the imperative approach, but a lot more HOW than the declarative approach.
+This is a hybrid approach – it’s clearly not a fully declarative approach – there are some explicit steps, but nothing as prescriptive as the imperative approach, but a lot more HOW than the declarative approach.
 This demonstrates that fully imperative and fully declarative are two points on a continuous spectrum.
-One interesting observation is that this hybrid approach is actually quite a lot more like human beings work in the real world.
-It’s a pragmatic mix that will achieve the desired end state from pretty much any start state, but requiring a lot less expertise or work on behalf of the traveller.
+One interesting observation is that this hybrid approach is much more like human beings working in the real world.
+It’s a pragmatic mix that will achieve the desired end state from pretty much any start state, but requires a lot less expertise or work on behalf of the traveler.